 Residency

 Ballroom Sessions—The Farther Place supports artists and musicians to create new work.
 Past artists-in-residence included: Roberto Carlos Lange & Kristi Sword, EJ Hill, Elle Pérez, Johanna Unzueta, Morgan Bassichis, Jesse Chun, Li(sa E.) Harris, and Guadalupe Maravilla.
-2023 artists-in-residence include: Jamire Williams, Dynasty Handbag, Lori Scacco, Newman Taylor Baker, and more to be announced.

-Through in-depth site visits, residencies, research, studio space or production, artists can explore nascent ideas in their practice.
+Through in-depth site visits, residencies, research, studio space, or production, artists can explore nascent ideas in their practice.
 Ballroom Sessions prompts questions like: How do artists think and make work in these times?
 How can an arts organization serve artists?
 What kind of support is most generous to artists and musicians right now, especially if they experiment between mediums and forms?
 How can Ballroom continue to commission timely work during the pandemic?

-The “Farther Place” connotes not only a physically distant location, but also a zone for experimentation.
+The “Farther Place” connotes not only a physically distant location but also a zone for experimentation.
 Through incubation and production, artists can go deeper into a farther place within their practices.
 Their ideas and artworks move out into the world beyond Far West Texas.
 As a point of inspiration Sun Ra conjures us to move beyond our (earthly) limits in his poem “The Farther”:

 Get over into the spirit of things